jattanjie21/CSharp-Practice/README.md

 # Project name: C# Practice

 # Description
-A Simple .Net core project with c#.
+A Simple Dot Net core project with c#.
 Weekly collecting basic questions online and solving them in an easy way or format.
 The project has three cproj solutions namely Task.sln, ConsoleTest.sln and TestTask.sln each performing a distinct task.

  - Task.sln
    This is a simple class library project where all the tasks are created.